19 reasons to skip the main course and go straight to the dessert truck

 5. Mango Sticky Rice

-This is one of my favourite street food desserts and very popular in Thailand.
+This is one of my favourite street food desserts and is very popular in Thailand.

 It’s a very simple dish made using sweet mango, sticky slightly salted rice, with sweetened coconut milk and topped with sesame seeds.